POST DIVORCE MODIFICATIONS

-At the Law Offices of Corrie A. Boulay, our attorneys can help you seek a modification of a court order in cases involving:
+At the Law Office of Corrie A. Boulay, our attorneys can help you seek a modification of a court order in cases involving:

 - Decreasing Child Support: If you lose your job or suffer reduced income for other reasons you may be eligible to reduce your child support payments via a modification.

 - Increasing Child Support: If the parent paying child support receives an increase in income, or if certain expenses for the children increase substantially, you may petition the court to increase the amount of support paid each month.

 - Relocation of a Child: A custodial parent may need permission from the court (or agreement from the parent with visitation rights) to relocate a child.
 Our lawyers represent both parents who want to move away and parents who are opposed to a child’s relocation.

 - Removal of a Child: If a parent removes a child from Maryland without court approval, our lawyers can petition the court to require the child’s return or a change in custody.

 Enforcing Child Support and Visitation